 Top tips for holiday travel with children

-The holiday season is upon us, and that means lots of families will be travelling.
+The holiday season is never too far away, and it always means plenty of families will be travelling.
 Whilst it can be nerve-wracking to fly with young children, there's lots of ways to make your travel experience as smooth and calm as possible.
 Lucky for you, Belinda Jennings from Mum Central has compiled these 12 top tips to get you to your destination with a smile on your face!

 1. If your little one has just recently been toilet trained, consider putting them in a pull up or nappy for the flight to avoid any accidents.
 They can still use the toilet but just in case all the overwhelm of the new experience might be too much, you’ll avoid the inconvenience of a mid-flight clothing change.
 It can also be beneficial to select a window seat to provide quick access to the bathroom if needed.